henro25/simple-chat/rpc-notebook.md

 ## Implemented Benchmarking for Message Size and Message Efficiency

 ### Overview
-We benchmarked two communication protocols—**custom** and **gRPC**—to evaluate differences in Execution Time (Efficiency) and Message Size (Data Overhead).
-The goal was to evaluate which protocol is more efficient and lightweight in handling operations such as: Registering a user, Logging in, Sending a message, Retrieving chat history.
+We benchmarked two communication protocols—**custom** and **gRPC**—to evaluate differences in Message Size (Data Overhead).
+The goal was to evaluate which protocol is more efficient and lightweight in handling operations such as: Registering a user, Logging in, Sending a message, Retrieving chat history, Deleting account, Deleting message.
-Our hypothesis was that the Custom Protocol would be faster since it involves direct message parsing without much serialization overhead.
+To measure data size, we first directly meassured Protobuf-encoded message size then we measured the data size with transport metadata.

 ### Hypothesis
-- **Custom Protocol Efficiency:** Custom Protocol would have smaller message sizes, as it avoids Protobuf encoding. gRPC would be more robust but introduce additional overhead due to protocol buffers.
+- **Custom Protocol Efficiency:** gRPC would have smaller message sizes without metadata, as it employs binary encoding for Protobuf so it should be more compact than our text-based custom protocol. gRPC should have larger datasizes with metadata due to extra metadata overhead.

 ### Implementation Details
 - **Custom Protocol:**
   - **Pros:**
-    - Reduced message size due to fewer delimiters.
-    - Faster processing, as there's less data to parse.
+    - No metadata overhead
   - **Cons:**
     - Rigid parsing requirements: Each opcode must be precisely caught, redirected, and parsed.
     - More error-prone when handling complex structures.